garimatjha/FoxProject/README.md

 3. As this was a small project with limited tests to run on a page, I created a class for all fox tabs instead of creating a class for each tab seperately.
 This removes a lot of redundancy and also scable for other projects.

+4. One can directly see the output in the foxshows.xls from the output folder.